Need help now?

 - are concerned about someone else who may be at risk of violence or using violence.

-We provide support in Christchurch, Selwyn, Ashburton and North Canterbury.
+Support is available in Christchurch, Selwyn, Ashburton and North Canterbury.

 Our services

-Adults’ Family Violence Services offers individual and/or group education to people who are experiencing or have experienced family violence.
+- Adults’ Family Violence Services offers individual and/or group education to people who are experiencing or have experienced family violence.

-Sexual Violence Services in partnership with START offers crisis support to adults 18 and above following either a recent or historical sexual assault.
+- Sexual Violence Services in partnership with START offers crisis support to adults 18 and above following either a recent or historical sexual assault.

-Tamariki Children Services and Rangatahi Youth Services offers individual and/or group education to children (age 5-12) and young people (age 13 and above) who have witnessed or experienced family violence.
+- Tamariki Children Services and Rangatahi Youth Services offers individual and/or group education to children (age 5-12) and young people (age 13 and above) who have witnessed or experienced family violence.

-ReachOut offers individually tailored support for people using or at risk of using violence.
+- ReachOut offers individually tailored support for people using or at risk of using violence.

-Seuga offers bilingual and culturally appropriate group family violence education to Pasifika people.
+- Seuga offers bilingual and culturally appropriate group family violence education to Pasifika people.

-Whānau Resilience supports people to achieve long-term healing and recovery through a whānau centred approach.
+- Whānau Resilience supports people to achieve long-term healing and recovery through a whānau centred approach.

 Am I experiencing violence?